 “Our new facility allows us to offer a lot more options to the client.
 We created nearly everything for this exhibit at our Grapevine, Texas, facility, which provided a huge mental boost for our team.
 Having all of those capabilities in-house benefits our clients in many ways, not the least of which are the time and cost savings TTG can provide,” Lutton says.

-To learn more about The Trade Group’s exhibit design, engineering and fabrication services, contact us at 800-343-2005.
+To learn more about The Trade Group’s exhibit design, engineering and fabrication services, contact us here or call at 800-343-2005.